-Why is my car a total loss?
+Why is my car being totaled?

 You may think the damage to your vehicle is minimal, but your insurer is looking at it with different eyes.